ricardo-martini-openfin/OfflineServiceWorkerExample/README.md

 * Service worker that caches html,css,js files
 * Service worker caches the response (json) of a fetch call.
-* offlineAccess for an unavailable application manifest.
+* offlineAccess for unavailable application manifest.

 #### Getting started: